-Mr Soh is the founder of KA Group, a business he started in 1987 after identifying the huge potential for specialised fire proofing products and solutions in Singapore's burgeoning construction industry in the 1980s.
-Under his stewardship, KA Group is today one of the market leaders in niche building materials in Singapore.
-In September 2014, KA Group became a subsidiary of INTRACO when the latter took a majority stake in the company.
+Mr Soh is the founder of K.A.
+Group, a business he started in 1987 after identifying the huge potential for specialised fire proofing products and solutions in Singapore's burgeoning construction industry in the 1980s.

+Under his stewardship, K.A.
+Group is today one of the market leaders in niche building materials in Singapore.

+In September 2014, K.A.
+Group became a subsidiary of Intraco when the latter took a majority stake in the company.

-Mr Soh is responsible for recommending its strategic direction as well as steering KA Group towards achieving its corporate objectives and goals.
+Mr Soh is responsible for recommending its strategic direction as well as steering K.A.
+Group towards achieving its corporate objectives and goals.
 He continues to be responsible for product development.

-MS CAREN SOH

-Chief Operating Officer, KA Group, a subsidiary of INTRACO

-Ms Soh has been with KA Group since 2008.
-She is overall in charge of business development, including strategies to increase sales of the company's proprietary and agency fire-proofing products and solutions.
+Ms Soh has been with K.A.
+Group since 2008.

+She looks after business development, including strategies to increase sales of the company's proprietary and agency fire-proofing products and solutions.

 She is also responsible for establishing a strong customer base and maintaining the company's market share in Singapore.

 In addition, Ms Soh oversees the dayto-day operations of the company and works closely with various regulatory agencies as well as suppliers.

 Ms Soh majored in management at the University of London, where she graduated with a Bachelor of Science Management in 2010.
+Daniel Lim was appointed as General Manager of K.A.
+Group in March 2018.
+His role will be to support the growth in revenues within and outside Singapore.